 Financing Longevity: The Economics of Pensions, Health and Long-Term Care

-In this special issue, published in The Journal of the Economics of Ageing and co-edited by Karen Eggleston, a team of scholars examines empirical and theoretical research on a range of problems pertinent to sustainable financing for long lives, covering studies on over 50 countries.
+In a special issue of The Journal of the Economics of Ageing, co-edited by Karen Eggleston, a team of scholars examines empirical and theoretical research on problems pertinent to sustainable financing for long lives, covering studies on over 50 countries.

 Transboundary Game of Life: Memoir of Renowned Stanford Economist Masahiko Aoki

-Aoki recounts his life as a young boy after WWII, as an activist opposing Japan's rearmament, and the academic journey that took him to Stanford, Harvard, Kyoto, and back again.
-This new English edition inspires young social scientists to make their own “transboundary game of life.”
+Aoki recounts his life growing up after WWII, as an activist opposing Japan's rearmament, and the journey that took him to Stanford, Harvard, Kyoto, and back again.
+This English edition inspires young social scientists to make their own “transboundary game of life.”

 APARC Monograph Series with Stanford University Press